-"The partnerships we have forged with the UK on the C-130J project paves the way for long-term co-operation on other programmes as well", Lockheed Martin's said European President, Ian Stopps.
-"They have demonworld strated beating technical skills to win major business for their industry well into the 21st century."
+"The partnerships we have forged with the UK on the C-130J project paves the way for long-term co-operation on other programmes as well", Lockheed Martin's European President, Ian Stopps.
+"They have demonstrated world beating technical skills to win major business for their industry well into the 21st century."

-Major British components on the new Hercules include Dowty's all composite sixbladed propellers, Westland nacelles, Lucas engine fuel controls, GEC's digital map and computers, display IPECO crew seats and many other airframe and engine parts.
+Major British components on the new Hercules include Dowty's all composite sixbladed propellers, Westland nacelles, Lucas engine fuel controls, GEC's digital map display and computers, IPECO crew seats and many other airframe and engine